 - 1. The Board of Directors shall have the power to create such Committees as they may deem appropriate for the governing of the affairs of the Corporation.
 The committees shall consist of such number and have such power as may be fixed from time to time by the Board of Directors. - 2.
 The following committees are considered to be standing committees of the organization: Membership, Diversity, Bylaw and Policy, Fundraising, Personnel, and Executive.
-Each standing committee shall have at least one board member in its membership. - 3.
-Board members shall identify committee preference at the first board meeting after annual elections.
-Committee chairs shall be selected by the committee participants unless outlined in these by-laws.
-The committee chair can appoint non-board membership to all committees except the Executive Committee and Personnel Committees.
-Committee members must be affiliated with a member agency or supporting member of the Coalition.
-Each committee chair shall ensure a broad representation of perspective in committee membership. - 4.
-The Board shall determine the charter of each standing and ad-hoc committee.
+Each standing committee shall have at least one board member in its membership. - Board members shall identify committee preference at the first board meeting after annual elections.
+Committee chairs shall be selected by the committee participants unless outlined in these by laws.